ErdalNayir/Split-polygon-on-map/README.md

 # Split-polygon-on-map

 Purpose of this repository is splitting irregular polygon into sub polygons and create heatmap for every one of them.
+Showing them on map with react-native-maps library in react-native

 ## Process